rackerlabs/docs-cloud-load-balancers/internal-api-docs/cloud-load-balancers-v1/extended-api-operations/billing.rst

 Account load balancers and usage (billing)
 ==========================================

-The Load Balancers service includes a health monitoring operation that periodically checks your back-end members to ensure that they are responding correctly.
-If a member does not respond, it is removed from rotation until the *health monitor* determines that the member is functional.
+The sections describes the operations for billing.

-The health check also is performed against every member that is added to ensure that the member is operating correctly before it services traffic.
-Only one health monitor can be enabled on a load balancer at a time.
+A user can list all load balancers and their usage for the given account using these methods.
+The date parameters follow the ``YYYY-MM-DD`` date format.
+Note that usage is retained for a maximum of 90 days.
+The ``startTime`` and ``endTime`` parameters are required for the call.

-.. include:: methods/get-listhealthmonitorsv2.rst
+.. include:: methods/get-account-lbs.rst
-.. include:: methods/post-createhealthmonitorv2.rst
+.. include:: methods/get-account-lbs-extended-details.rst
-.. include:: methods/get-showhealthmonitordetailsv2.rst
+.. include:: methods/get-usage-all-accounts-single-day.rst
-.. include:: methods/put-updatehealthmonitorv2.rst
+.. include:: methods/get-account-usage.rst
-.. include:: methods/delete-deletehealthmonitorv2.rst
+.. include:: methods/get-lb-usage-date-range.rst